Michigan DOT Hours of Service Rules & Regulations Guide For Truck Drivers

 - Federal Motor Carrier Safety Administration may levy civil penalties on the driver or carrier, ranging from $550 to $11,000 per violation depending on severity.

 - Motor carrier’s safety rating can be down-graded for a pattern of violations.

 - Federal criminal penalties can be brought against truck driver employers who knowingly and willfully allow or require hours-of-service violations.

 Truck driver fatigue and the Michigan DOT hours of service rules and regulations

 Truck driver fatigue contributes to countless serious truck accidents each year.

-Many truckers are driving fatigued, continuing to ignore the DOT hours of service rules and regulations, due to intense pressure by irresponsible company management to deliver loads on time, and ill-advised financial incentives.
+In Michigan, many truckers are driving fatigued, continuing to ignore the DOT hours of service rules and regulations, due to intense pressure by irresponsible company management to deliver loads on time, and ill-advised financial incentives.